 Cent savings

-The government had saved a few cents.
-They added another 60 cents.
-He missed 90 cents in the school cafeteria.
-He has 284 cents left in the treasury.
-How many cents did Vlado save?
+Vlado had saved some cents.
+He then received another 60 cents.
+He spent 90 cents in the school cafeteria.
+He has 284 cents left.
+How many cents did Vlado originally save?

 Final Answer: